-Last updated: October 20, 2017 at 12:43pm by Savanah – A fairly recent report mentioned tribal casinos in Arizona did $1.82 billion in revenue in 2014, more current numbers haven’t been released yet, which is an increase for four consecutive years.
-Arizona’s newest tribal casino opened in December 2015, the Desert Diamond West Valley Resort Casino.
+Last updated: July 18, 2018 at 5:38pm by Savanah – A recent report mentioned Indian casinos in Arizona did $1.871 billion in revenue for the 2017 fiscal year which is the first decrease in six years.
+Arizona’s newest Indian casino, the Desert Diamond West Valley Resort Casino, opened in late 2015.
 It features 1,080 slot machines, the maximum amount allowed, as well as table games.

 Online Poker in Arizona – Estimated Date of Legalization: 2020-2021